-Sebastian Seelmann-Eggebert is Deputy Office Managing Partner of Latham & Watkins in Germany.
-He advises and represents companies, individuals and states in disputes with a particular focus on international arbitration.
+Sebastian Seelmann-Eggebert, a partner in the Hamburg and London offices, advises and represents companies, individuals, and states in disputes with a particular focus on international arbitration.

 Mr. Seelmann-Eggebert has also handled a large number of high-profile cases before the German courts, including the Federal Constitutional Court.

-Mr. Seelmann-Eggebert is consistently listed as a “leading name” for Arbitration and is a “recommended” lawyer for Litigation (JUVE 2016/2017, Chambers Europe Germany 2016, Handelsblatt Best Lawyers 2016).
+Mr. Seelmann-Eggebert is consistently listed as a “leading name” for Arbitration and is a “recommended” lawyer for Litigation (Who's Who Legal, JUVE, Chambers Europe Germany, Handelsblatt Best Lawyers, Legal 500 Germany).
 Competitors describe him as “first class,” and report that “there is hardly anyone better on the international stage” (JUVE 2014/2015, 2016/2017).
 In investment disputes, Seelmann-Eggebert is “among those shaping the German market” (JUVE 2015/2016).
 “Sources note highly regarded arbitration counsel Sebastian Seelmann-Eggebert for his international experience and excellent track record.
 Interviewees highlight his in-depth approach, saying: ‘He is very thorough and does not miss any details’” (Chambers Europe Germany 2015).
 According to The Legal 500 Germany 2014, competitors praise Mr. Seelmann-Eggebert as a “brilliant mind.”
 He was included in the ICSID list of arbitrators and conciliators in 2013.